 Further, the choice that you are

 mandated by law to make within thirty

 (30) days of your date of appointment is

 one that is irrevocable throughout your

 There are a number of questions that

 can be answered about the "new" plans

 and, likewise, a number of unanswerables.
 In some cases, these

 unanswerables, while having import in

 the selection of one plan over the other,

+City would contribute on your behalf

+percent - or 12 percent - or 15 percent to

+TIAA-CREF, this should not be the

+Quite basically, the critical decision

 of career vs. mobility contains an

+unanswerable of a very personal

+nature.
+For those who are in tenurebearing positions, it can be assumed

+that once tenure is attained there is a

+strong likelihood having a career with

+CUNY.
+But, tenure is attained after five

+(5) years of service while your

+retirement plan selection must be

+decided within the prescribed thirty

+(30) day period.
+In this respect and

+notwithstanding the uncertainty of the

 new law, you share a common bond with all other instructional staff who

 have had to make a similar decision in

 Such other factors as employee

 contributions, death benefits, loan

+availability, credit for prior service,

-variable annuity, tax-deferred annuity,
+variable annuity, tax-deferred annuity

+etc., in general are not crucial aspects

+retirement system to opt for a death

 Alumni Plan

-Grants and Culture

 Program

 At a recent meeting of the alumni

-For foreign students, non-resident with a minimum of twelve credits,

-Dean Zades Scholarship is available, to

-Meetings are held the 2nd and 4th

-Friday of the month, at 8 P.M., in the

-be given out in the fall term.
+association, the members agreed to set

+up scholarships to help needy students of the day and evening sessions.